mozilla/sccache/docs/DistributedQuickstart.md

 The `target/release/sccache` binary will be used on the client, and the `target/release/sccache-dist` binary will be used on the scheduler and build server.

+If you're only planning to use the client, it is enabled by default, so just `cargo install sccache` should do the trick.

 Configure a scheduler
 ---------------------